spacetelescope/PASTIS/README.md

 ```bash
 $ conda env create --file environment.yml
 ```
-This will create a conda environment called `pastis` that contains all the needed packages at the correction versions (except hcipy).
+This will create a conda environment called `pastis` that contains all the needed packages at the correct versions (except hcipy).
 If you want to give the environment a different name while it is getting created, you can run:
 ```bash
 $ conda env create --name <env-name> --file environment.yml
 ```
-where you have to replace <env-name> with your desired package name.
+where you have to replace `<env-name>` with your desired package name.

 ### `hcipy`
 PASTIS relies heavily on the `hcipy` package, most importantly for its implementation of a segmented mirror.
 The current